zeeldave/advance-1/README.md

 Use AJAX to get/send data to the controller
 Please use plain javascript not typescript

+**Don't add any new fields to the Models or add new fields to the documents in the database.**
+For example,  don't add any new fields to the User or Job models.

 **Note : Make sure that you have Visual Studio 2017 installed in your computer.
 Visual Studio 2015 does not work with ReactJS**